Silver Gate (Diocletian's Palace): History

 During late antiquity, the gate was known as the Porta Orientalis ("the Eastern Gate").
 Probably in or around the 6th century, a small church dedicated to St. Apolinar was built above the gate, in the sentry corridor.
 This coincided with the complex seeing an influx of refugees from outlying communities.
 Similar churches were built over the Golden Gate, the Iron Gate, and the Bronze Gate.
 The structure of this part of the wall and the door itself were incorporated in various buildings in the following centuries, such as the Church of Dušica, which was destroyed in the Second World War.

 The gate was still in operation during the Middle Ages.
 In 1764 the Venetians, who had ruled over the city for some time, opened what became known as 'the Small Gate', a few meters from the Silver Gate.
-Immediately next to the Small Gate, a building (later the Archaeological Museum) was built in 1820.
+A building (later the Archaeological Museum) was constructed immediately beside the Small Gate in 1820.

 At the end of the 19th century, the church was enlarged, and its present appearance was gained in the early 1930s.
 The gate was extensively renovated in 1952, after the Allied bombing of Yugoslavia in World War II during which the Baroque church Dušica (Saints-innocents) suffered extensive damage.
-It was during this time, controversially that attempts were made to clean up and restore the building by removing later additions of the fabric of the structure of the eastern wall of the Palace.
+It was during this time that controversial attempts were made to clean up and restore the building by removing later additions of the fabric of the structure of the eastern wall of the Palace.
 Gates such as 'the Small Gate' were closed off, which undermined the former aesthetic quality of the surroundings.

 Opposite the Silver Gate, next to the main town market is an old monastery and a church of the Dominican monastery of St. Catherine of Alexandria built in the 13th century and restored after the demolition in the 17th century.

 The Silver Gate was used by the Pope John Paul II in his popemobile on the way to the Cathedral of Saint Domnius, during his visit to Split in 2000.